 Sir Christopher ChopeConservative

-The bill would require the government to publish a Regulatory Impact Assessment (RIA) for every piece of primary or secondary legislation it introduces.
-It also creates sanctions if an RIA is not published and includes related provisions to define the scope and purpose of RIAs.
-The aim is to make the potential costs and effects of new laws clearer to Parliament and the public before they are debated.
+If enacted, the bill would require the Government to publish a Regulatory Impact Assessment for every piece of primary and secondary legislation it introduces.
+It would also provide sanctions for failing to publish or comply with the RIAs, along with related provisions to make the regime work.
+The aim is to improve scrutiny and transparency of new laws.

 Generated 21 February 2026